On rational maps between moduli spaces of curves and of vector bundles: Introduction

-The main tools of our proofs, apart from standard results about the geometry of the Jacobian and the theta series, are related to the results about the maps classifying extension classes described, for instance, in \cite{ab:rk2} or \cite{ln85}.
-In this paper we will generally deal with forgetful rational maps whose domain is $\PP Ext^1(L^{-1},L)$, for some line bundle $L$.
+The main tools of our proofs, apart from standard descriptions of the geometry of the Jacobian and of the theta series, are related to the results about the maps classifying extension classes described, in particular, in \cite{ab:rk2} and \cite{ln85}.
+In fact the rational normal curves that appear in Theorem \ref{global} parametrize certain extension classes and are the fibers of a classifying map.
+In this paper the classifying maps under consideration will be the forgetful rational maps whose domain is $\PP \ext^1(L,L^{-1})$, for some line bundle $L$.
 These maps send an extension equivalence class

-on the corresponding bundle $E\in \su$, which in fact has clearly degree zero.
-Quite often these maps are not defined on all the projective space $\PP Ext^1(L^{-1},L)$ since this contains also non semistable extensions.
-These extensions classes correspond to the points of certain varieties of secants of the projective model of the curve $C$ contained in $\PP Ext^1(L^{-1},L)=|K + 2L|^*.$\\
+to the corresponding bundle $E\in \su$, which in fact has clearly trivial determinant.
+Quite often these maps are not defined on all the projective space $\PP \ext^1(L,L^{-1})$ since this contains also non-semistable extensions.
+These non-semistable extension classes correspond to the points of certain varieties of secants of the projective model of the curve $C$ contained in $\PP \ext^1(L,L^{-1})=|K + 2L|^*$ (see Sect.
+2.2 for details).\\

-Remark that the moduli spaces $\cM_{0,2g}$ are rational themselves, thus our construction gives a fibration in rational varieties over a $\PP^g$ Even if already the Brauer-Severi scheme associated to a conic bundle on $\PP^2$ can be irrational, we hope that this result could be of help in answering the question of the rationality of $\su$.
+Let $U\subset \su$ be an open subset of a general fiber of $p_{\PP_c}$.
+The idea of our proof is to consider the closure of the fibers over $U$ of one of the classifying maps described above, namely

+for a general reduced effective degree $g$ divisor $D$, and show that they are a flat family of pointed rational curves over $U$.
+The existence of this family, by the universal property of $\cM_{0,2g}$, induces a birational map between the general fiber of $p_{\PP_c}$ and $\cM_{0,2g}$ (see Sections 5,6 and 7).
+A very naif picture is given in Figure \ref{naive}, in the last Section.

+This is done via Kapranov's construction \cite{kapra} of the Mumford-Knudsen compactification $\overline{\cM}_{0,n}$ as a blow-up of the projective space $\PP^{n-3}$ and by considering the relation between $\overline{\cM}_{0,n}$ and rational normal curves in $\PP^{n-2}$ passing through $n$ fixed general points, as explored in \cite{keelkernan}.
+In fact, recall that there exists a projective model of $C\subset \PP \ext^1(\cO_C(D),\cO_C(-D))$ and let $U$ be a suitable open subset of the generic fiber of $p_{\PP_c}$.
+Then there exist a $(2g-2)$-dimensional projective space $\PP^{2g-2}\subset \PP \ext^1(\cO_C(D),\cO_C(-D))$, $2g$-secant to $C$, such that the general rational normal curve in $\PP^{2g-2}$ passing through the $2g$ secant points is contracted by $\varphi_D$ onto a point of $U$.
+This gives the desired family over $U$.
+Finally, we also display a birational inverse map from $\cM_{0,2g}$ to $\su$, depending on the choice of a reduced divisor $N\in |2D|$.
+This consists in associating a surjective sheaf morphism

+to a configuration of points $(p_1,\dots,p_n)$ in $\PP^1$.
+The kernel of morphism (\ref{display}) is a rank 2 vector bundle and the inverse moduli map sends the configuration of points to the twist by $\OO(D)$ of this kernel bundle.\\

+A final warning: we have always tried to state explicitly when it is important to consider the S-equivalence class of a decomposable vector bundle and not just the bundle.
+When it is not stated it is usually not relevant.
+We often also say $s$-class for S-equivalence class.
+The symbol $\equiv$ will mean linear equivalence of divisors and by $< S >$ we will denote the linear span of a subset $S$ of a projective space.